Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ### Add Some Style

 Now Let's add some style.
 Feel free to choose your own style and color pallet, however, I have put these three wireframes and color pallets that I come up with, feel free to use it or add your own.
+Sometimes in the real world you will get a design from the Design department or your by the Product/project owner.
+Maybe using one of my suggested Designs in a way of practicing this concept.

 Pro tip: I usually pick two main colors and use some small variation of the main colors and add those to any contrast element.

 ##### Design One: